Puréed Cauliflower Loaded Baked Potato Soup employs one of my favorite cooking-for-kids hacks: hiding the vegetables.

-You see, this soup is only partially composed of baked potatoes: the majority is made up of cauliflower.
+This soup is diabolical because it’s only partially composed of baked potatoes: the majority is made up of cauliflower.
 Since cauliflower doesn’t have a strong flavor of its own, it can quietly masquerade as something else.
 Unsuspecting kids eat their veggies, all the while thinking that they have cleverly escaped the veggie curse for the night.
 I do include a few chunks of baked potato in every bowl to give the soup that classic baked potato consistency and to complete the ruse.
-(If you’re on a lower-carb diet, you’ll want to omit the potato altogether.)
+However, if you’re on a lower-carb diet, you’ll want to omit the potato altogether.

-This meal also has an element of fun because I like to make a DIY buffet of toppings—the kids get a real kick out of loading up their own “baked potato” soup from selections including bacon, cheese, chives, and sour cream.
+Finally, puree the soup and add in the cream cheese, stirring until it’s all melted in.
+To serve, dish up some soup and add a few chunks of baked potato to each bowl.
+Let everyone load their bowls with toppings.
+This meal has an element of fun because I like to make a DIY buffet of toppings—the kids get a real kick out of loading up their own “baked potato” soup.

 Loaded "Baked Potato" Soup